qiyunzhu/woltka/README.md

 These intermediate steps are automated if you use the [QIIME 2 plugin of Woltka](woltka/q2).

 One can then investigate the microbiome by applying classical QIIME analyses on the gOTU table.
-For example, with the [WoL reference phylogeny](https://biocore.github.io/wol/), one can do:
+For example, with the [WoL reference phylogeny](https://biocore.github.io/wol/) (direct download link: [tree.qza](https://biocore.github.io/wol/data/trees/tree.qza)), one can do:

 ```bash
 qiime diversity core-metrics-phylogenetic \